These chocolate-dipped Cookie Dough Truffles are the perfect bite-sized treat! Easy to make and totally safe to eat.

 Those chocolate flakes though?
 Pretty happy with that purchase.
 These are just as delicious with no chocolate coating at all, so if you’re feeling lazy, you can totally skip that.

 These cookie dough truffles are a delicious (and safe) way to enjoy the very best guilty pleasure.
-Cookie dough in a variety of flavours and textures which is sure to appeal to everyone!
+Cookie dough in a variety of flavors and textures which is sure to appeal to everyone!

 Looking for more Cookie Dough Recipes?